john-bernardo1/sbt-closure/README.md

 This will produce assets with the specified `Closure.suffix` suffix value under the `Closure.parentDir` directory within the `target` folder.
 This will be `target/web/public/main` or `target/web/stage`.
 For a full list of closure compiler options, see the [official documentation page].
+You can also specify `includeFilter in closure` or `excludeFilter in closure` to select files on a custom criteria.

 License
 =======